 - Research themes: The student’s research topic shall form part of one or more of the Faculty’s approved Research Themes which shall be focused on problems related to Africa’s development.

 - Collaborative research partnering: Where appropriate and feasible, students shall be encouraged to participate in the Faculty’s efforts to engage in collaborative research projects with leading African universities through PANGeA.
 In cases where students will spend significant periods of time away from Stellenbosch or on partner campuses, appropriate measures shall be taken to arrange suitable supervision on partner campuses.

 ELIGIBILITY CRITERIA FOR DOCTORAL SCHOLARSHIP

-- Scholarships are intended for students who wish to undertake a study programme to obtain a doctoral degree in the Faculty of Arts and Social Sciences at Stellenbosch University, and who therefore are in possession of the necessary qualifications for admission to a doctoral degree in this Faculty.
+- The studentships are intended for students who wish to undertake a study programme to obtain a doctoral degree in the Faculty of Arts and Social Sciences at Stellenbosch University, and who therefore are in possession of the necessary qualifications for admission to a doctoral degree in this Faculty.

 - Applicants must have completed a Masters degree or an equivalent recognised by Stellenbosch University before they can be admitted to doctoral study.
-As a rule, a minimum average of 65% should have been obtained in their previous qualifying degree or study in order to be eligible for the scholarship.
-The University will decide, in its sole discretion, whether any particular qualification or degree is sufficient to satisfy the admission criteria for the doctoral degree and for the award of the scholarship.
+As a rule, a minimum average of 65% should have been obtained in their previous qualifying degree or study in order to be eligible for the opportunity .
+The University will decide, in its sole discretion, whether any particular qualification or degree is sufficient to satisfy the admission criteria for the doctoral degree and for the award of the program.

 - Applicants must be citizens the sub-Saharan African country – which includes South Africa.
 Successful foreign (non-South African) students must be in possession of a valid study permit in order to register at Stellenbosch University at the commencement of the programme.